Aldis Hodge

 Aldis Alexander Basil Hodge (born September 20, 1986) is an American actor.
-Among his significant roles, he played Alec Hardison in the TNT series Leverage, MC Ren in the 2015 biopic Straight Outta Compton, Levi Jackson in the 2016 film Hidden Figures, Noah in the WGN America series Underground, Matthew in Girlfriends and Jim Brown in the 2020 film One Night in Miami....
-He portrays Carter Hall / Hawkman in the DC Extended Universe, starting with Black Adam (2022).
+He is known for his roles as Alec Hardison in the TNT series Leverage, MC Ren in the 2015 biopic Straight Outta Compton, Levi Jackson in the 2016 film Hidden Figures, Noah in the WGN America series Underground, Matthew in Girlfriends, Jim Brown in the 2020 film One Night in Miami..., and Alex Cross in the Prime Video series Cross.
+He portrays Hawkman in the DC Studios film Black Adam and John Stewart / Green Lantern in the animated film Green Lantern: Beware My Power.

 Life and career

-Hodge was born on September 20, 1986, in Onslow County, North Carolina.
+Hodge was born on September 20, 1986, in Jacksonville, North Carolina.
 Both of his parents, Aldis Basil Hodge and Yolette Evangeline Richardson, served in the U.S. Marine Corps.
-Hodge's mother is from Florida, while his father is originally from Dominica.
-Aldis is the younger brother of actor Edwin Hodge.
-Hodge played both the clarinet and the violin as a child, but as an adult, his focus is on the violin; he purchased his first at the age of 18.
+His mother is from Florida, while his father is originally from Saint Thomas.
+His older brother is actor Edwin Hodge.
+Hodge played both the clarinet and the violin as a child.
+He currently plays the violin.
+He attended ArtCenter College of Design in Pasadena, California.
 In addition to acting, Hodge designs watches, writes, and paints.
+In 2018, he collaborated with painter Harmonia Rosales on a series of paintings collectively titled "Through the Looking Glass", exhibited in Los Angeles from January 10 to 14.
+Hodge is a self-taught horologist and watchmaker, and has designed his own brand of luxury watches, A. Hodge Atelier.
+He has spoken about the need for more diversity in the watchmaking industry.

-In 2007, Hodge was awarded the role of Alec Hardison in the TNT series Leverage on the day of his 21st birthday.
+In 2007, Hodge was cast as Alec Hardison in the TNT series Leverage.
 In 2009, he received a Saturn Award nomination for Best Supporting Actor on Television for this role.
+In 2014, it was announced that he was cast in Randall Miller's Midnight Rider, a biopic of Gregg Allman.

 In 2019, he began his role as Decourcy Ward in Showtime's City on a Hill with Kevin Bacon.
-In 2020, it was confirmed that Hodge will play the role of Carter Hall / Hawkman in the Jaume Collet-Serra's DCEU 2022 film Black Adam alongside Dwayne Johnson, Noah Centineo, Sarah Shahi and Pierce Brosnan.
+In 2020, it was confirmed that Hodge will play Carter Hall / Hawkman in the Jaume Collet-Serra's DCEU 2022 film Black Adam alongside Dwayne Johnson, Noah Centineo, Sarah Shahi, and Pierce Brosnan.
 In October 2022 it was announced that he would play the lead role of Alex Cross in the Amazon Prime Video streaming series Cross based on the James Patterson series of novels.